BEST WESTERN Pioneer Inn

 Visitors to Puuhonua o Honaunau National Historical may gaze upon the Hale O Keawe heiau reconstruction, or spot yellow tang and sea turtles in the Keone'ele – or royal cove – and follow the two-mile 1871 Trail to Ki'ilae Village.

-Today, the park is open to walking tours, living history tours, ranger talks, educational tours, and cultural demonstrations.
 Don't miss the huge temple mound or take to the ocean and see the submerged ruins of a temple once dedicated to the sharks that swim through it.

 More Area Attractions & Services